 There, there were to be seen only two women wearing the not yet short skirts of the early 1920s.
-With them all along in that part of the image has been a dark smudge on the grass which conceivably could be a historical trace of R38’s shadow.
-Considering how few shadows destiny allotted to R38, that might be worth at least a sentimental thought from history.
-However, the grease pencil hasn’t marked any dark on this corpus.
-In here, exterior to R38’s demarcating rectangle, the only dark lies in the erasure zone.
-There, excluded from the part of the image that will be written up in the language called history, the dark evokes only questions that language can’t answer.
-(How did the air of June 23, 1921, feel in the moment when a moving shadow passed through it?)
-By demarcating R38 from the rest of its image field, the grease pencil made a distinction between significance and insignificance definable by fiat.
-It’s the distinction between what remains to be seen and what remains to be unseen.
+With them all along in that part of the image, however, has been a dark smudge on the grass which conceivably could be a historical trace of R38’s shadow.
+Considering how few shadows destiny allotted to R38, that might now be worth at least a sentimental thought from history.
+However, the prehistoric grease pencil didn’t select for of the dark.
+Exterior to R38’s demarcating rectangle, the dark remains only in the erasure zone.
+There, excluded from the part of the image that will be written up in the language called history, it evokes only questions that the words of the historical record aren’t usually marshaled to answer.
+(How did the air of June 23, 1921, feel in the moment when a moving, cooling shadow passed through it?)
+By demarcating R38 from the rest of its image field, the grease pencil defined a distinction between significance and insignificance.
+It was a fiat: the enforceable distinction between what should remain to be seen and what should remain to be unseen.

 Source: The Miriam and Ira D. Wallach Division of Art, Prints and Photographs: Photography Collection, The New York Public Library.
 “The first trail [sic] of the dirigible ZR2 at Cardington England.”
 The New York Public Library Digital Collections.
 1860 – 1920. http://digitalcollections.nypl.org/items/510d47d9-3d61-a3d9-e040-e00a18064a99.
-Photoshopped.